 Sadie Lasley’s life reflected the central sociological values of community, neighbors and family.
 She led a humble and modest life that focused on giving to others.
 She was a strong proponent of equality for everyone, which was perhaps influenced by the rural sociology course she took at NE Missouri Teachers College in 1924.
 Throughout her life, she wrote short stories and editorials for a wide variety of farm magazines, ladies magazines and newspapers.
 These writings date from 1929-1987.

-This scholarship was created by Sadie’s grandson, Paul Lasley, to award a promising undergraduate or graduate student in the Sociology Department who best represents Sadie Lasley’s ideals.
+This scholarship was created by Sadie’s grandson, Paul Lasley, to award a promising undergraduate or graduate student in the Department of Sociology and Criminal Justice who best represents Sadie Lasley’s ideals.
 The recipient must demonstrate leadership, community volunteerism, and evidence of a passion to help others.

-- Must be a graduate student majoring in rural sociology or an undergraduate student majoring in agriculture and society (A&S).
+- Must be a graduate student majoring in rural sociology or an undergraduate student majoring in agricultural and rural policy studies (Ag Policy).

 - Graduate student majoring in sociology or rural sociology.